 If appropriate, slip in how well you have researched the employer while answering a question.
 Don’t overdo it though.
 They will soon get the idea that you have done your homework.

-Try not to use cliché answers when you are asked questions around your flaws.
+Try not to use cliché answers when you are asked questions about your flaws.
 Be honest but do not dwell on the answer – one or two points will suffice.

 Always have another copy of your cover letter and resume with you.
 If it is applicable, bring a portfolio or e-mail a digital portfolio for the interviewer to look over.